tstuefe/JEP387/jep.md

 To improve this, the allocator is changed to a growing scheme with finer granularity.
 Arenas can start off smaller and grow in a more finely controlled fashion, which will reduce the overhead per class loader especially for small loaders.

 This is done by switching metaspace memory management to a buddy allocation scheme [\[3\]](#footnote3).
 This is an old and proven algorithm that has been used successfully, e.g. in the Linux kernel.
-Not only does it reduces per-class-loader overhead, it gives us superior defragmentation on class unloading.
+Not only does it reduce per-class-loader overhead, it gives us superior defragmentation on class unloading.

 In addition to this, arenas now are committed lazily on demand.
 That reduces footprint for loaders which start out with large arenas but will not use them immediately, or maybe never use them to their full extent, e.g. the boot class loader.

-#### Checkered committing
+3) Checkered committing

 To fully exploit the elasticity offered by the buddy allocation, the ability to commit and uncommit arbitrary ranges of metaspace is needed.